Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

 \subsubsection{Participants}

-The subject pool for all studies comprised UK citizens, aged 18 and over.
-The sample was recruited on the online crowd-sourcing platform Prolific, using their census representative sampling feature that distributes the sample according to UK census cross-tabs on age, gender and race.
-All studies were recruited from this same pool on Prolific.
-Participant demographics are presented in the Supplementary Information.
-The calibration study included 297 participants, the single exposure study included 1,506 participants in the initial session, of which 1,303 returned for the 1-month follow-up (86.5\%).
-The repeated exposure study included 2,028 participants in the pre-treatment sign-up study (week 1, day 0).
+The subject pool for all studies comprised UK citizens, aged 18+, recruited via Prolific using census representative sampling on age, gender and race.
+The calibration study included 297 participants.
+The single exposure study included 1,506 participants (86.5\% returned for 1-month follow-up).
+The repeated exposure study included 2,028 participants in the pre-treatment sign-up study.
 Attrition was low: of 2,028 participants who entered the study, 1996 (98.4\%) completed at least one treatment, and 1820 (91.2\% of treated participants) completed up to the final study (week 4, day 5).
 One missed session per week was permitted but the majority of participants completed every time point (78.6\%).
-Across the randomised treatment arms in the repeated exposure study, there was no evidence of differential post-treatment attrition (all Fisher's $p>0.72$).
-There was also no differential attrition by treatment arm between the single exposure study and its follow-up survey one month later (all Fisher's $p>0.15$).
-Full attrition analysis is presented in the Supplementary Information.
+There was no differential attrition by treatment arm.
+Full demographics are in SI.3 and attrition analysis in SI.5.